 The herb belongs to the Asteraceae (daisy) family of flowering plants, which emit apple-like aroma.
 Flowers handpicked particularly during early morning hours for making herbal tea.

 Roman Chamomile is a vigorous hairy creeping perennial, up to 18 inches, with ferny leaves.
-Its flowers appear similar to the German chamomile but little larger featuring solid receptacle with sweet, fruity, apple-scented florets.
+Its flowers appear similar to the German chamomile but a little larger featuring a solid receptacle with sweet, fruity, apple-scented florets.